purjaysin/heart-disease/README.md

 # heart-disease
-A machine learning model built to predict the state of heart, whether it suffers from a heart disease based on a set of viable health attributes.
+A machine learning model built to predict the state of heart, whether it suffers from a heart disease or not, based on a set of viable health attributes.